gardener/gardener/docs/proposals/05-versioning-policy.md

 ## Goal

 - As a Garden operator I would like to define a clear Kubernetes version policy, which informs my users about deprecated or expired Kubernetes versions.
-- As an user of Gardener, I would like to get information which Kubernetes version is supported for how long.
+- As an user of Gardener, I would like to get information which Kubernetes version is supported or in preview.
 I want to be able to get this information via API (cloudprofile) and also in the Dashboard.

 ## Motivation